Advanced Behavioral Biometrics Supports Safe and Low-Friction Experiences

 Device intelligence, digital identity insights and smart authentication solutions can benefit from the extra layer of fortification delivered by behavioral biometrics to access deeper intelligence on the full context surrounding a digital transaction.
 Behavioral biometrics provides an additional layer of defense to risk assessment without creating a negative user experience, minimizing false positives, increasing trust and reducing fraud risk.

-The combination of behavioral biometrics and digital identity intelligence creates a new shade in the spectrum of identity; helping businesses confidently differentiate between fraudster and legitimate customer, humans and bots.
+The combination of behavioral biometrics and digital identity intelligence creates a new shade in the spectrum of identity; helping businesses confidently differentiate between fraudster and legitimate customer, and between humans and bots.

 Deploy a Silent Superpower Solution With Leading Behavioral Biometrics

-has a self-learning fraud prevention approach that mitigates risk now and in the future—offering continuous protection at each interaction across the customer journey.
+has a self-learning fraud prevention approach that helps to mitigate risk now and in the future—offering continuous protection at each interaction across the customer journey.